Nelson Figueroa: Late career

 On August 23, 2011, Figueroa signed a minor league contract with the Pittsburgh Pirates and was assigned to the Triple-A Indianapolis Indians.

 Figueroa signed a minor league contract with the Toronto Blue Jays on January 19, 2012.
 He was released by the Blue Jays on March 31, 2012.
 He signed a minor league contract with the New York Yankees on April 17, 2012.
 He was released on July 19.
 On July 24, he signed a minor league contract with the Boston Red Sox and was assigned to the Triple-A Pawtucket Red Sox where he was the winning pitcher in each of the team's clinching games on the way to winning its first Governors' Cup in 28 years.

 Figueroa signed a minor league contract with the Arizona Diamondbacks on December 21, 2012.
 He was released on April 26, 2013.

 Figueroa again signed with Taiwan's Uni-President 7-Eleven Lions in mid-2013.

 Post-playing career

 On February 16, 2015, SNY announced that Figueroa would replace Bob Ojeda as the pre/post-game analyst for their Mets broadcasts.
 On June 1, 2019, SNY announced that it had fired Figueroa.

 On March 3, 2022, Figueroa was announced as the new pitching coach for the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
 On August 9, with the FerryHawks unexpectedly playing a doubleheader, Figueroa pitched the first game, throwing 119 pitches through all seven innings of the contest at age 48.

-On January 31, 2023, Figueroa was hired by the Long Island Ducks of the Atlantic League of Professional Baseball to serve as the team’s pitching coach.
+On January 31, 2023, Figueroa was announced by the Long Island Ducks of the Atlantic League of Professional Baseball as their new pitching coach.
+However, he stepped down prior to the start of the season in order to pursue another opportunity in broadcasting.

+As of 2025 Figueroa is the co-host of "Sports Nation Nightly" on WPIX in New York.